remino/dress.css/README.md

 - **Accessible** – friendly focus states and thoughtful defaults.
 - **Printable** – attractive print layout with external URLs revealed.
 - **Customizable** – override the CSS variables to theme it your way.
+- **Ready-made themes** – drop-in CSS overrides for Aurora, Nocturne, and Sage.

 ---